- UPCOMING EVENTS

 Our research focuses on the pathogens that affect the health of wild Pacific salmon populations, particularly myxozoan parasites, which have a complex life cycle, requiring both a fish and annelid host.

 Disease Effects on Wild Populations: The myxozoan Ceratomyxa shasta is endemic across the Pacific NW and causes high mortality in juvenile salmon in some river systems.
 A long-term project in the Klamath River integrates monitoring and research to develop recommendations for fishery management by providing real time data on parasite densities and their predicted effects on juvenile salmon, and by linking areas of high disease risk with physical parameters such as water flows and temperature.
+We are applyinig similar approaches to the Deschutes River.
 Research in the Willamette River further investigates C. shasta dynamics in this system as well as conducting surveys for parasites of native and introduced fishes.

 Interactions Between Hatchery and Wild Fish: Research being conducted in the Willamette River basin investigates pathogen transmission between hatchery populations and naturally reproducing populations.
 We are also looking at the effects of multiple infections on salmon survival.